ST. PAUL ELECTRICAL JATC

 - Complete $45 online application form.

-- Complete the Personal Evaluation Form (PEF).
+- Complete the Personal Experience Form (PEF).

 - Provide a completed official High School transcript or an official GED.